What Is Adaptive Learning Technology in Online Education?

 Efficiency and Scalability

 From an organizational perspective, adaptive learning offers significant efficiency advantages.
-Once the system is configured, it can serve unlimited learners simultaneously while maintaining personalization—a combination that traditional tutoring or small-group instruction cannot achieve at scale.
+Once configured, these systems can serve unlimited learners simultaneously while maintaining personalization—a combination that traditional tutoring or small-group instruction cannot achieve at scale.

 This scalability doesn’t mean human instructors become unnecessary.
-Rather, it allows educators to focus their time on activities that require human judgment: mentoring, complex problem facilitation, and addressing edge cases that algorithms cannot handle.
-The most effective implementations pair adaptive technology with skilled human educators rather than attempting full automation.
+Rather, it allows educators to focus time on activities requiring human judgment: mentoring, complex problem facilitation, and addressing edge cases that algorithms cannot handle.
+From my experience reviewing implementations across dozens of institutions, the most effective deployments pair adaptive technology with skilled human educators rather than attempting full automation.

 Leading Technologies and Platforms